 4. Garden in Moonlight, c.
 1946-48, Oil on canvas, 23 x 42 inches, Collection: Hugh and Gay Eaton

-This mystical painting, which we can’t show digitally due to artist’s rights, shows Lee’s own garden illuminated by the moon.
+This mystical painting shows Lee’s own garden illuminated by the moon.
 She was an avid gardener and depicts many of the plantings in her backyard as well as the ram and lion sculptures by folk artist William Edmondson that were part of a large folk art collection she owned.
-This work is an example showing how her style started to become more and more abstract, and you will have to visit the exhibition to view this work!
+This work is an example showing how her style started to become more and more abstract.

 5. Fisherman’s Wife, 1944, Oil on canvas, 22 ½ x 28 ½ inches, Cranbrook Art Museum, Gift of George Gough Booth and Ellen Scripps Booth through The Cranbrook Foundation, CAM 1945.27. © Estate of Doris Lee, Courtesy D. Wigmore Fine Art, Inc. Photo: R.H.
 Hensleigh & Tim ThayerBeginning in 1942, Lee and her partner, artist Arnold Blanch, spent the winter months in Florida.
 Here, Lee delights in the collections of shells, plants, and animals that her fisherman’s wife has gathered around her.
 This colorful painting shows Lee’s style changing from her earlier realistic depictions to a more abstract composition of flattened shapes and simplified forms.